 Next, we visit the Kariye Jami.
 This beautiful late-Byzantine shrine was built in 1077, restored between 1315 and 1321 and converted into a mosque following the fall of Constantinople to the Ottomans.
 It contains one of the greatest of all Byzantine decorative cycles of mosaics and frescoes; instances of the last flowering of Greek visual culture before the fall of Constantinople.
 Of particular note are the rich frescoes in the paraclesion by Theodore Metochite, which rival the works of Duccio and Giotto in their grandeur and dramatic power.
 Greatest amongst these is the dramatic image of the ‘Harrowing of Hell’ in which an ethereal, yet powerful, Christ strains across the apsidal dome to deliver Adam and Eve from purgatory.

 The Süleymaniye Mosque, commissioned by Süleyman the Magnificent, is the masterpiece of Sinan.
 It is one of the largest imperial mosques and is surrounded by an extensive complex that houses a caravanserai, schools, hospitals and a hospice under a myriad clustered domes.
-The tomb of Süleyman and his beloved wife, Roxelana, are situated in the grounds of the great mosque (the tombs are currently undergoing restoration).
+The tomb of Süleyman and his beloved wife, Roxelana, are situated in the grounds of the great mosque.
 (Overnight Istanbul) B

 Day 4: Monday 27 April, Istanbul

 - Rüstem Pasha Mosque (currently under restoration but due to be reopened by April 2020)